shindigira/GameStar/README.md

     make test
     ```

-4. To build a productino bundle -- into the `dist` directory, run the command:
+4. To build a production bundle -- into the `dist` directory, run the command:

     ```sh
     make build